rdegges/rdegges-www/articles/2020/defensive-finance-in-a-downturn.md

 ![Radiation Mask Sketch][]

 The first step in building a financial plan is to take stock of where you're currently at.
-You can't make good financial decisions if you have no idea what your situation is.
+You can't make good financial decisions if you have no idea what your overall financial situation is.

 If you're making 50k per year and are 50k in debt, your plan is going to look a hell of a lot different than someone who's making 50k per year and has no debt, for example.